 Since vinyl windows are hollow on the inside, they can be filled with ETI (Energy Thermal Insulation) to provide maximum insulation, thus helping to lower monthly energy bills.

 Type of Installation

-Finally, installation also plays a role in dreaming the cost to replace windows.
-Retrofit installation is less expensive in that it involves inserting new windows into already existing frames.
-As well, the installer will not make any repairs in this process.
-This will not resolve underlying issues and can result in costly repairs down the line.,
+Finally, installation also plays a role in dreaming the window replacement cost.
+Retrofit installation is less expensive because it involves inserting new windows into already existing frames.
+This will not resolve underlying issues and can result in costly repairs down the line.

 Full frame installation consists of replacing the entire window right down to the studs.
 The installer will then resolve any existing issues such as rotting wood.
 Your new windows will be installed complete with new jambs, exterior brick mould and interior trim.
 Keep in mind that any custom design features will incur a higher cost.